benjaminrose/data-analysis-book/book/frontmatter/preface.md

 ## Aims of this book

 For most Physicists, Astronomers, and other natural scientists our work revolves around data.
+Yet, we spend more time learning about physical theories then how to properly glean information from the data we collect.
+It takes some knowledge and experience to know what statistical tool you should use, similar to how we learn when a physical approximation is no longer valid.
-In addition, this is the most transferable skill for a recent Ph.D. graduate.
+Finally, understanding data is the most transferable skill for any recent Ph.D. graduate.

+The aim of this course is to provide you will the tools needed to start graduate research.
+We cover a collection of content I taught myself over my graduate education and postdoctoral work.
+Since it covers a lot of content, there are reference at the end of each section for further reading and more detailed explanations.
+These are usually the tools I used to teach myself.

 https://www.aps.org/apsnews/2023/10/rise-of-data-physicist

-This class covers a collection of content I taught myself over my graduate education and postdoctoral work.
-Since it covers a lot of content, there are reference at the end of each section for further, more detailed explanations.
-These are usually the tools I used to teach myself.

-(Goal is to ready for research.
-So the homework are closer to an advisor's request than a typical textbook homework problem.
-They are less specific, more open ended, and focusing conveying an answer to other than most Physics and Astronomy homework problems.)
+Since the goal of this glass is to prepare you for research, the practice problems are closer to an advisor's emails than a typical textbook homework problem.
+They are less specific, more open ended, and focused on conveying an answer to others.

 ## How to use this book